-The Shedd Aquarium Microbiome Project seeks to identify actions we can take to support a beneficial microbiome for the animals in our care.
+The Shedd Aquarium Microbiome Project identifies actions we can take to support a beneficial microbiome for the animals in our care.
 Our research advances our knowledge of the impact of management practices on microbial communities and adds to a growing understanding of their importance for animal and environmental health.

 - Impact of disinfection practices on microbial assemblages and resident fitness in regulated marine mammal systems